JGarza189/oncological-modeling/Supplement/Oncology_Script-outline.md

 The script creates several subplots to visualize the evolution of each variable over time:

 - **Subplots**: Three subplots are used, one for each variable (`N`, `L`, `T`).
-- **Labels and Titles**: Each plot includes x and y labels, a title, and grid lines for clarity.
-- **Overall Title**: An overall title is added to the figure using `sgtitle`.

 ```matlab
 subplot(3,1,1);